wrznr/os-osl-osc-2022/content.md

     + Scientific method and open science practices
     + The openness puzzle
     + Pros and Cons
-- Open Science in Dresden
-    + The SLUB Open Science Lab
+- The SLUB Open Science Lab
-    + An Open Science Center for Dresden?

 ---